StewartLynch/MyBooks/README.md

-# MyBooks - SwiftData Containers and Preview Data
+# MyBooks - SwiftData Dynamic Filtering and Sorting

 Here is the completed code for the Video of the same name.